odair-pedro/mutation-testing-csharp/README.md

 ### Stryker
 First of all we need to install Stryker.NET tool.
 For that we have two installation options.
 Locally, just for a specific project.
-Or globally that can be used by any other project.
+Or globally, that can be used by any other project.

 #### Local Installation
 To install locally run the follow commands on root folder of your test project: